 Mandatory Declassification Review (MDR)

-Guidance on this page that pertain to the public do not have the force and effect of law and are not meant to bind the public, except as authorized by law or regulation or as incorporated into a contract.
+Guidance on this page that pertains to the public does not have the force and effect of law and is not meant to bind the public, except as authorized by law or regulation, or as incorporated into a contract.
 Accordingly, with regard to the public, these guidance documents only provide clarity regarding existing requirements under the law or agency policies.
 Guidance documents on this page that pertain to Federal agencies are binding on agency actions as authorized under applicable statute, executive order, regulation, or similar authority

 Mandatory Declassification Review (MDR) is a means by which any individual or entity can request any Federal agency to review classified information for declassification, regardless of its age or origin, subject to certain limitations.
 MDR is another route to the declassification and release of classified agency records under the terms of E.O.
 13526.
 All information classified under the Order or predecessor orders by the originating agency (i.e. DoD, CIA, FBI); Congressional records classified by the executive branch; and information from past Presidential administrations is subject to MDR.

 An MDR request must be submitted in writing to the applicable agency.
 Information on where to send MDR requests at each agency can be found on ISOO’s web site at http://www.archives.gov/isoo/contact/mdr-contact.html.